jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

 ### Inspecting the State

-On a real quantum computer, it is not possible to examine the quantum state without collapsing it to one of the basis states of the measurement basis.
+On a real quantum computer, it is not possible to examine the quantum state without collapsing it to one of the basis states.
 Consequently, quantum algorithms usually end with a measurement of the quantum state, yielding the result as a classical state.
 The program is often run many times and the frequencies of the various outcomes are used to estimate their probabilities.

 The situation is different with a quantum simulator like TinyQsim.
 We have direct access to the quantum state and can calculate the probabilities without performing any collapse measurements.

-Four methods and properties are provided that allow you to access the state in different ways:
+Four methods and properties are provided that allow the state to be accessed in various ways:

 ```
   qc.state_vector